Large deviation analysis for quantum security via smoothing of Renyi entropy of order 2: Introduction

 \subsection{Organization}

-While this paper treats the quantum case as well as the classical case, some readers want to read only the classical case.
-So, this paper is organized so that the reader can read the classical part without reading the quantum part.
-That is, the classical case is written separately from the quantum case.
-Further, the result of the quantum part does not contain that of the classical case.
-Indeed, the obtained classical result is relatively simple and contains a sharp evaluation.
-However, due to the difficulty by the non-commutativity, the classical version of the result of the quantum part is weaker than our result in the classical case while our quantum result also yields the strong security.
-Hence, we have to treat the classical case separately from the quantum case.

-The remaining part of this paper is the following.
-In sections \ref{cqs1} and \ref{cqs2}, we introduce the information quantities for evaluating the security and derive several useful inequalities for the classical and quantum case.
+Now, we give the outline of the preliminary parts.
+In Section \ref{cqs2}, we introduce the information quantities for evaluating the security and derive several useful inequalities for the quantum case.
 We also give a clear definition for security criteria.
-In section \ref{cqs3}, we introduce several class of hash functions (universal$_2$ hash functions and $\epsilon$-almost dual universal$_2$ hash functions).
-We clarify the relation between $\epsilon$-almost dual universal$_2$ hash functions and $\delta$-biased family.
-We also derive an $\epsilon$-almost dual universal$_2$ version of Renner's two universal hashing lemma \cite[Lemma 5.4.3]{Renner}(Lemmas \ref{Lem6-3} and \ref{Lem6-3-q}) based on Lemma for $\delta$-biased family given by Dodis et al.\cite{DS05} and Fehr et al.\cite{FS08} in the classical and quantum setting.
+In section \ref{cqs3}, we introduce several class of hash functions (universal$_2$ hash functions and $\varepsilon$-almost dual universal$_2$ hash functions).
+We clarify the relation between $\varepsilon$-almost dual universal$_2$ hash functions and $\delta$-biased family.
+We also derive an $\varepsilon$-almost dual universal$_2$ version of Renner's two universal hashing lemma \cite[Lemma 5.4.3]{Renner}(Lemma \ref{Lem6-3-q}) based on Lemma for $\delta$-biased family given by Dodis et al.\cite{DS05} and Fehr et al.\cite{FS08} in the classical and quantum setting.
+These parts give the definitions for concepts and quantities describing the main results.
+The latter preliminary parts are more technical and used for proofs of the main results.
+In section \ref{cqs4}, under the universal$_2$ condition or the $\varepsilon$-almost dual universal$_2$ condition, we evaluate the $L_1$ distinguishability criterion and the modified mutual information based on R\'{e}nyi entropy of order $2$ for the quantum setting.

-In section \ref{cqs4}, under the universal$_2$ condition or the $\epsilon$-almost dual universal$_2$ condition, we evaluate the universal composability and the modified mutual information based on R\'{e}nyi entropy of order $2$ for the classical and quantum setting.
-In section \ref{s4-1}, we attach the approximate smoothing to the evaluation obtained in the previous section, and obtain a suitable bound for the classical and quantum setting.
-In section \ref{s4-1-b}, we derive an exponential decreasing rate for both criteria when we simply apply hash functions and there is no error between Alice and Bob for the classical and quantum setting.
+Next, we outline the main results.
+In Section \ref{s4-1}, we obtain a suitable bound for the quantum setting in the single-shot setting by attaching an approximate smoothing of R\'{e}nyi entropy of order 2 to the evaluation obtained in the previous section.
+In Section \ref{s4-1-b}, we derive an exponential decreasing rate for both criteria for the quantum setting when we simply apply hash functions and there is no error between Alice's and Bob's information.